 “There she blows!-there she blows!
 A hump like a snow-hill!
 It is Moby Dick!”

 Massachusetts’ highest peak at 3,941 feet, Mt.
 Greylock served two purposes for Melville.
 He chose the Arrowhead home in part because of its views of the mountain, and also hiked and camped the area surrounding the mountain throughout his time here in the county.
 The Arrowhead view is also said to have reminded Melville as the cresting back of a whale – giving Moby-Dick a physical presence in Melville’s life.
+Melville added a “piazza” on the North side of the house because he felt that for a house to have such a view and no porch was “as if a picture gallery should have no bench.”
+He dedicated his novel, Pierre to the mountain.

-Bascom Lodge, located at the summit of Greylock is open from May to October.
+The visitor center is located at 30 Rockwell Road, Lanesborough, MA.
+At its summit is Bascom Lodge, located at 3 Summit Road, Adams, MA 01220, and is open from May to October.
 Call 413-743-1591 for information about lodging and camping.

 Monument Mountain